vonloxley/gohugo-theme-ananke/README.md

 ## Changes in this fork

 ### Internationalization
-This theme comes in english and german.
+This theme comes in English and German.
 To switch languages set the `DefaultContentLanguage` to `en` or `de`.
 To add a translation have a look into the `i18n` directory and send me a pull-request.

 The format for dates is read from `Site.Params.DateFormat`.
 To change it to ISO add